-*** Clifton Suspension Bridge remains open for commuters.
+Clifton Suspension Bridge remains open for commuters.
 A one-way system is in operation for pedestrians and tolls for motor vehicles are now cashless.
-See website for details ***
+Please check their website for more details.

 The world famous Clifton Suspension Bridge was designed by the great Victorian engineer Isambard Kingdom Brunel, although he never lived to see his creation finished in 1864.

 Work actually began in 1831, but the project was dogged with political and financial difficulties, and by 1843, with only the towers completed, the project was abandoned.
 Brunel died aged only 53 in 1859, but the Clifton Suspension Bridge was completed as his memorial.
 Designed in the early 19th century for light horse drawn traffic, it still meets the demands of 21st century commuter with 11-12,000 vehicles crossing it every day.

 The Clifton Suspension Bridge’s spectacular setting on the cliffs of the Avon Gorge has made it the defining symbol of Bristol, drawing thousands of visitors a year just to stroll across for views of the ancient Avon Gorge, elegant Clifton and the magnificent city beyond.

 Situated next to Clifton Suspension Bridge is the unique Clifton Village with its eclectic mix of shops, cafes, dining experiences, picturesque passageways, beautiful architecture, gardens, walks and secret hideaways.

 Why not come and explore the village?
 Be careful though, discovering Clifton Village might keep you occupied for hours!

 Clifton Suspension Bridge Visitor Centre